 The COVID-19 infection is an ongoing pandemic caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (4,5).
 It was first reported in December 2019 in Wuhan, China.
 The World Health Organization (WHO) declared a Public Health Emergency of International Concern in January 2020 and a pandemic in March 2020 (5).

 Priapism is common among adults with severe SARs-CoV-2 infection, and it is mainly ischaemic in nature (6-8).
 The COVID-19 infection in children is primarily asymptomatic and of mild clinical course (9).
 The clinical features of COVID-19 infection in children include fever, cough, dyspnea, lacrimation, rhinorrhea, sneeze, sore throat, nausea, vomiting, diarrhea, conjunctivitis, dizziness, headache, myalgia, and fatigue (2,4).
-Priapism as a clinical feature or complication of COVID-19 in children has not been previously reported in the literature.
+Priapism is a clinical feature or complication of COVID-19 in children that has not been previously reported in the literature.
 Our patient presented with fever, cough, dyspnoea, and priapism but eventually tested positive for COVID-19.

-A 9-year-old boy presented to a hospital with fever and cough of 2 days, a sustained painful erection of 5-hour duration, and breathlessness just before presentation.
+A 9-year-old boy presented to a hospital with a fever and cough for 2 days, a sustained painful erection of 5-hour duration, and breathlessness just before presentation.
 Written informed consent was signed by the patient’s mother.
 This case report is presented based on CARE guidelines.
-He was well two days prior to presentation when he developed fever and started coughing after that.
-The fever was intermittent, and the cough was worse in the night.
+He was well two days prior to presentation when he developed a fever and started coughing after that.
+The fever was intermittent, and the cough was worse at night.
 The mother self-medicated with paracetamol and amoxicillin, but the symptoms worsened.
 On the second day, the patient had a sustained penile erection, alarming the parents after it lasted about an hour with severe pain and breathlessness.
 This was his first episode of prolonged penile erection.
 He was looked warm water bath, paracetamol tablet 500mg statim and ibuprofen tablet 200 mg statim to achieve detumescence but all to no avail.
 He was, therefore, taken to a hospital.
 Five hours had elapsed since the onset of priapism before his hospital admission.
 He did not have any chronic diseases such as sickle cell disease or leukaemia.
 There was no history of genital or perineal trauma.
 He was also not on any medication that could induce priapism, and he did not show signs of any drug poisoning.
 He has no previous admissions to the hospital, and he has not been hemotransfused before.

-On examination, he weighed 27kg(above 25th percentile), and he was 133 cm tall (on the 50th percentile).
-He was conscious, well orientated in time and person but pain.
+On examination, he weighed 27kg(above the 25th percentile), and he was 133 cm tall (on the 50th percentile).
+He was conscious, well orientated in time and person but in pain.
 He had warm extremities.
 He was febrile (with an axillary temperature of 39.7◦C), breathless with flaring ala nasal and intercostal recessions, but no lower chest in a drawing.
 He was pink at the lips, palms, and conjunctiva.
 His radial pulse and blood pressures were 98 beats per minute with good volume and 105/62 mmHg, respectively.
 The first and second heart sounds were present and regular, with no murmurs heard on auscultation.
 His oxygen saturation was 96% on room air.
 His respiratory rate was 40 breaths per minute.
 On auscultation, air entry was good bilaterally with clear breath sounds.
 He had regular heart sounds and no crackles.
 On genital examination, he had normal male genitalia; the penis was erect with a stretched penile length of 7 cm and tender to touch.
 There was no sign of trauma to the penis, the scrotum, or the perineum, such as abrasions, bruises, or ulcerations.
 Testes were bilaterally descended with a testicular volume of 3 ml.
 Tanner staging was 1 for both pubic hair and testicular volume.

 Investigations and their outcome

 Complete blood count showed a haemoglobin level of 12.5g/dl, white cell counts 15 X 109/L, MCV 78 Fl, Platelet 240 X 109/L. Bone marrow cytology was reported as usual.
 The rapid diagnostic test for malaria was negative.
 A blood smear revealed no malaria parasites.
 The sickling test was negative, and haemoglobin electrophoresis was HbAA.
-There was no bacterial growth for blood culture after five days of incubation, and there was normal urinalysis with no bacterial growth on urine culture.
-Chest X-Ray was normal, the patient's nasopharyngeal swabs for SARs-CoV-2 investigation using Real-Time Polymerase Chain Reaction (RT-PCR) was positive.
+There was no bacterial growth in the blood culture after five days of incubation, and there was normal urinalysis with no bacterial growth on the urine culture.
+Chest X-Ray was normal, and the patient's nasopharyngeal swabs for SARs-CoV-2 investigation using Real-Time Polymerase Chain Reaction (RT-PCR) were positive.
 The hospital does not have a blood gases and Doppler ultrasonography facility, so they were not done.
 He was admitted to the isolation ward and put on oxygen at a rate of 4 ml/L via nasal prongs.
 The following medications were administered: Intravenous 10% dextrose saline for calories and maintenance Intramuscular injection of ketamine 100mg statim for pain relief and sedation Oral azithromycin 100 mg bd x 3 after the COVID-19 test came out to be positive.

 Oral paracetamol 500 mg TDS for five days